Matching that, the years since 2006 have hardwired us into believing that we are made solely to be looked at.

 To the baby boomers who raised us, rapid weight loss is not only dangerous but extremely foreign.

-Millenials onwards have grown in a time where imported foods and disposable money are of an abundance never previously imagined.
-The generation before us stuffed bras and squeezed fleshy hips into tight clothes to appear curvier and the generation before that idolised the hourglass figures of pin-up girls over the spindly bodies of a life spent labouring.
+Millennials onwards have grown in a time where imported foods and disposable money are of an abundance never previously imagined.
+The generation before us stuffed bras and squeezed fleshy hips into tight clothes to appear curvier.
+The generation before that idolised the hourglass figures of pin-up girls over the spindly bodies of a life spent labouring.